Our Story

 Built here, by the people who live here.

 Every structure at Munga Plains was built by local artisans in wood, canvas, and thatching grass.
-Most of the staff grew up in Kavimba, the village next door, and earned their roles by being here through every step of building the camp.
+Most of the staff grew up in the neighboring villages next door and played a role in shaping the camp into what it is today.

 The ethos